Apex-Flow-Group/Sinan_Note/support/TERMS_OF_SERVICE_EN.md

 ## 10. Governing Law

-These terms are governed by the laws of the Kingdom of Saudi Arabia.
+These terms are subject to international intellectual property laws.

 ## 11. Contact

 For questions about these terms:
 - Email: contact.apex.flow@gmail.com
-- Use the support form in the app

 ---